RESEARCHING YOUR ANCESTORS

 From 1851 onwards more detailed information is given, relationships, ages and actual birth places.
 However, again, please be warned that this information was often inaccurate.
 People lied about their ages for many reasons and sometimes genuinely didn’t know how old they were, or where they were born.
 Often they gave as their birthplace the first place they could remember living in.
 They may state a village as a birthplace in one census and the nearest town in another.

-All census from 1841 to 1911 are searchable on films, widely held in Record Offices/Libraries
+All census returns from 1841 to 1911 are searchable on films, widely held in Record Offices/Libraries.

 It is now possible to buy complete census sets on CD and research them online using one of the Family History websites.